 Bolivian food is one of Latin America’s most hearty cuisines.
 It’s full of herbs and spices, fresh produce, and unique recipes from different altitudes.

-So let’s take a closer look at nineteen of Bolivia’s most beloved foods, as we explore their tastes and textures under the expert guidance of a native Bolivian foodie.
+So let’s take a closer look at nineteen of Bolivia’s most beloved foods as we explore their tastes and textures under the expert guidance of a foodie from Santa Cruz De La Sierra, Bolivia.

 Bolivian Foods To Try